DISH Network Satellite Internet Review

 Slowing satellite speeds

 In general, satellite speeds are slowing down significantly.
 In a 2016 study (the most recent available), the FCC collected nationwide information on internet service provider speeds.
-It found that over the past year, satellite speeds took a huge hit, while almost all other internet service options remained flat.
-The report states, “Hughes’ actual vs. advertised speeds ratio went down from 203% to 152% while Viasat’s went down from 107% to 71%.”
+It found that satellite speeds over the past years took a huge hit, while almost all other internet service options remained flat.
+The report states that Viasat’s went down from 107% to 71%.”
 The FCC concluded that this was the result of more homes using satellite internet, thus slowing down speeds nationwide.

 DISH vs. Verizon 4G LTE

-A cell carrier is an unlikely challenger to satellite internet.
+A cell carrier is an unlikely challenger to satellite or fixed internet.
+For those willing to get creative and opt for a hotspot, this is undoubtedly an option.
 Verizon leads the pack of 4G LTE providers, and, like satellite internet, its coverage can reach almost every corner of the country.
 Verizon offers two ways to use its 4G LTE service on non-mobile devices: You can designate your cell phone as a hotspot and tether your other devices to it (like gaming systems, tablets, and laptops), or you can buy a mobile hotspot from Verizon, which costs anywhere between $20 and $100.
 The benefit of this is that you won’t have to pay for the additional TV service that you would with DISH.

 Unfortunately, speeds and data limits for 4G Mobile Broadband providers are generally on the lower end.
-Verizon offers anywhere between 5 and 12 Mbps on its 4G LTE plan, slower than HughesNet and roughly on par with Viasat.
-And while Verizon advertises Unlimited data with its $75 Mobile Hotspot plan, it’s unlimited in the same way that DISH’s service is: Once you surpass 15 GB in your billing cycle, it slows your speeds down to around 600 Kbps — a far cry from the 50 GB and 150 GB limits of HughesNet and Viasat.
+Verizon offers anywhere between 5 and 12 Mbps on its 4G LTE plan, slower than Frontier, and roughly on par with Viasat.
+Users will find themselves feeling less frustrated opting for a more traditional internet option.

 DISH vs. Fixed wireless

-Another popular option for homes in rural areas, fixed wireless beams data from an access point, like a mounted tower, to a reception device in your home.
+Another popular option for homes in rural areas is fixed wireless internet, which beams data from an access point, like a mounted tower, to a reception device.
 These are usually small dishes or antennas installed on the outside of your home.
 The primary benefit to fixed wireless internet is that data caps tend to be much higher than with satellite internet, with many plans offering truly unlimited service.
 Activities like streaming HD video and online gaming tend to eat up the most data, so if these are some of your primary activities, fixed wireless may be the best option for you.

 DISH Network Satellite Internet FAQ